-Contact an Orlando personal injury attorney at The Pendas Law Firm today for a free consultation if you are injured in a car accident.
+Contact an Orlando auto injury attorney at The Pendas Law Firm today for a free consultation if you are injured in a car accident.
 You might be entitled to compensation from the negligent driver if your insurance doesn’t cover all of your damages.
 We can help ensure you receive the compensation that you deserve, including medical expenses, lost wages, and pain and suffering.

 The Pendas Law Firm also represents clients in the Jacksonville, West Palm Beach, Fort Lauderdale, Fort Myers, Tampa, Miami, Daytona Beach and Bradenton areas.